Catrin Collier: Television

 In 2003, Hearts of Gold was adapted by BBC Wales as a two-part drama, directed by Richard Laxton and co-written by Matthew Baylis.
 BBC Wales' head of drama Matthew Robinson described her as "the Catherine Cookson of Wales".

 Other work

 As well as novels, she writes short stories, plays and non-fiction, and has had work published in magazines including published in Woman, Woman's Own and Woman's Weekly.

 Personal life

-After living in Germany and America, Collier now lives on the Gower Peninsula, near Swansea.
+After living in Germany and America, Collier now lives in Swansea near The Gower.
 She is represented by the literary agency Marjacq Scripts.

 She is a member of Swansea Writers' Group, which encouraged her from the outset of her career before she had published a novel.

 Ty Catrin, an adult education centre in Pontypridd, was named in her honour in 2002.